Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Generate offline map/README.md

 2. Create an `OfflineMapTask` instance with a `PortalItem`.
 3. Create `GenerateOfflineMapParameters` parameters for the offline map task with `OfflineMapTask.createDefaultGenerateOfflineMapParameters(areaOfInterest:)`.
 4. Create a `GenerateOfflineMapJob` with `OfflineMapTask.generateOfflineMap(parameters:downloadDirectoryURL:)`, using the parameters and specifying a download directory URL.
-5. Start the job and await the results and get its output with `GenerateOfflineMapJob.results.get()`.
+5. Start the job and await the results.
-6. When the job is done, get the offline map from the output.
+6. Get the offline map from the result's output when the job successfully finishes.

 ## Relevant API